fpyir/spookyaction/README.md

 ### Basic Item API
-Bare in mind I can make no guarantees as to if any of those works correctly while spookyaction is below v0.1.0
+Bear in mind I can make no guarantees as to if any of those works correctly while spookyaction is below v0.1.0
 ```python
 clickbox = Item("path/to/clickbox.png")